7 Real Reasons Why Your Blog Is Not Making Money

 I will also be including proof of sales and some real experiences and problems we faced and overcame throughout the process of monetizing our health and fitness blog, Avocadu.com, so make sure to read every yummy word.

 Also, this post is a mammoth at over 2,000 words, so pin it for later and make sure you re-read this stuff!

 Monetizing a Blog is HARD.

-Back on January 5th of 2016 when we quit out jobs, we had lots of traffic coming to our website from Pinterest, a good amount of email subscribers, but we were still were not making money.
+Back on January 5th of 2016 when we quit our jobs, we had lots of traffic coming to our website from Pinterest, a good amount of email subscribers, but we were still not making any money.

 So, it was time to experiment…

 For about 3 solid months, we tried everything (we had to, because we were running out of cash FAST – no jobs, remember?):